“Der Reich-Ranicki des jazz” Die Welt

 In February 2009, Prof. Stuart Nicholson gave a half day of interviews to camera for the Finnish public broadcaster YLE for their three-part television documentary The Nordic Tone in Jazz, made in collaboration with NRK in Norway and SVT in Sweden.

 In February 2009 Prof. Stuart Nicholson gave the Keynote Address at the annual meeting of the Association Européene des Conservatories (Association of European Conservatories) Jazz Platform at the Conservatorium van Amsterdam in the Netherlands, to over 170 heads of jazz departments from Europe’s leading jazz conservatories.
+He explained the globalisation/glocalisation theory in detail which by now was being adopted into the curriculum of many jazz studies courses in Universities and Conservatoires across Europe.

 In April 2009, Prof. Stuart Nicholson contributed an overview of British Jazz for Jazz Services’ Guide to UK Jazz, and presented four leading UK jazz groups at the first ever showcase of British Jazz in Europe at the Jazzahead! convention in Bremen.